mrloop/mrloop.github.com/_posts/2016-03-26-retrying-functions-in-ember.markdown

 date: 2016-03-26 15:40
 comments: true
 categories: [Javascript, Ember]
+excerpt: "For a recent project questionr.com I needed to handle the deployment of a WebSocket server, the server would go down for a couple of seconds during the"
 ---

 For a recent project [questionr.com](https://questionr.com) I needed to handle the deployment of a WebSocket server, the server would go down for a couple of seconds during the deploy and the client would lose it's connection.
 To handle the reconnection I wrote a simple ember addon, [ember-retry](https://www.npmjs.com/package/ember-retry) which is used to retry the WebSocket server with an exponential backoff.